 In general the islands are pretty small and very walkable as long as you have decent shoes.
 Mostly flat as well except for bits of St John’s Island where you might have a few upslopes, but nothing crazy.

 You can bring along your bicycle on the ferry for free if you want to explore St John’s and Lazarus Island more quickly.
-There was a bike rental kiosk (GoGreen Southern Island Bicycle Rental) in 2021 which I used when I first visited St John’s Island, but unfortunately it doesn’t seem to be operating anymore as of 2022.
+There is a bike rental kiosk (GoGreen Southern Island Bicycle Rental) which I used when I first visited St John’s Island.
 You don’t really need a bicycle to get around to be honest, but it will speed up exploration especially in bits where it’s mostly forest and not much else.

 St John’s Island